 Courage: When you have enough resources, don’t be afraid to compete on top keywords.
 If you’re a big business with a huge advertising budget, there’s no need to hide behind long tail keywords, it can be a real showtime with a right and comprehensive PPC strategy.

 Negativation: Whether you’re a big or small business, not every keyword may serve your best interests.
 Take a deep journey into the world of semantics and define what kind of visitors you don’t want on your website.
-Negative keywords is a huge asset when it comes to PPC.
+Negative keywords are a huge asset when it comes to PPC.

 Information: Keep up with the recent developments from Google.
 The world is changing.
 Data Science, AI, Machine Learning, etc. have become the main agenda of search engines.
 Modify your overall strategy to suit the latest developments in the PPC and search industry.

-After all, upon considering all these points, a thorough understanding of your business, keyword match types, target audience, and negative keywords, combined with a well defined advertising strategy and budget will eventually lead to success in Search Ads.
+After all, upon considering all these points, a thorough understanding of your business, keyword match types, target audience, and negative keywords, combined with a well-defined advertising strategy and budget will eventually lead to success in Search Ads.

 How to do keyword research

-Searching for keywords is no longer easy as your target audience may not use the words you chose.
+Searching for keywords is no longer easy, as your target audience may not use the words you chose.
 Google uses search intent and implicit search queries when choosing which ads to serve.
 Therefore, you need to find out what users are actually searching for.
 If you’re going to pay for keywords, you should know which ones will actually generate conversions for you.
 Without proper and deep keyword research, it’s impossible to run an effective PPC campaign.

 1. Start with brainstorming